tegandbiscuits/lets-learn-rails-talk/use-rails.md

 * Rails is a pretty established framework, which at this point means that a lot of third party packages are also mature and battle tested
   * A fair bit are even maintained by big companies, like Shopify, GitHub, or ThoughtBot
 * There's a huge range of packages out there in Ruby
-  * Big, complex things like user management with Devise
+  * Big, complex things like user management, or ecommerce tools
   * Or small things like validating phone numbers
 * The community also has a really big testing focus, so nearly everything is testable in a confident way